 Table 2: Data for the average amount of vertices and neighbors for each cell when the nodes are generated by two nodes in a unit cell which is then copied periodically.
 In particular, the nodes are in non-general position.
-The data is generated as the average over 10 representative cells using the following Julia code:
+The data is generated as the average over 10 representative cells using the second code in suppl_01_statistics.jl in [10]